-Editor's Note: Seventeen-year old Dillon Lucas wrote this deep, heartfelt poetic reflection about his brother, and best friend, Brody.
-Brody was born with Apert Syndrome.
+Editor's Note: Seventeen-year old Dillon Lucas wrote this poetic reflection about his brother, and best friend, Brody.
+Brody was born with Apert syndrome.
 Dillon has watched his younger brother manage and overcome many surgeries.
 In this piece, he reflects on what the parental and sibling experience mean to him.
 He shows us the effect it has had on his family and himself through descriptive imagery and rhyme.
 Thank you for your thoughtful poem, Dillon.
 Writing is a beautiful way to honor our feelings, families, and personal experiences.
 You have captured them well.
 Keep on writing!
 Continue to share your spirit with the world.

 My Best Friend

 We have put him in the arms of a surgeon.